 Cows, sheep and buffalo are all designed to eat grass.
 When these animals’ diets are primarily made up of grains, they have a higher chance of becoming sick and the quality of the fats and protein in their meat declines.

 It’s safe to say that grass-fed meat such as beef gives you more bang for your buck on all fronts, with its significantly higher levels of omega-3s, antioxidants, minerals, and other important nutrients.
-Grass-fed beef is better than grain-fed beef.
+So if you are doing this for a health reason then that’s great, you’ll feel much better about your health shortly.
+However, don’t forget that you’ll need to make sure that you do plenty of exercise and get a good amount of sleep.
+If you struggle to sleep then it might be worthwhile getting yourself a new mattress.
+Why not check out something like this memory foam mattress to help you have a better night’s sleep.
+Anyway, Grass-fed beef is better than grain-fed beef.
 Here’s why in greater detail:

 - Grass-fed beef is naturally leaner than grain-fed beef, causing it to be slightly lower in total calories and fat than a grain-fed product.

 - For example, a 6-ounce steak from a grass-finished steer has almost 100 fewer calories than a 6-ounce steak from a grain-fed steer.